Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods

-Consider a version of DHMC in which all the parameters are updated with the coordinate-wise integrator of Algorithm~\ref{alg:coord_integrator_with_laplace_mom}; in other words, the integrator of Algorithm~\ref{alg:dhmc_integrator} is applied with $J = \{1, \ldots, d\}$ and an empty indexing set $I$.
-This version of DHMC turns out to be a generalization of random-scan Metropolis-within-Gibbs (also known as one-variable-at-a-time Metropolis) algorithm.
-We therefore refer to this version of DHMC alternatively as \textit{Metropolis-within-Gibbs with momentum}.
+Consider a version of \dhmc{} in which all the parameters are updated with the coordinate-wise integrator of Algorithm~\ref{alg:coord_integrator_with_laplace_mom}; in other words, the integrator of Algorithm~\ref{alg:dhmc_integrator} is applied with $J = \{1, \ldots, d\}$ and an empty indexing set $I$.
+This version is a generalization of random-scan Metropolis-within-Gibbs, also known as one-variable-at-a-time Metropolis.
+We therefore refer to this version as \textit{Metropolis-within-Gibbs with momentum}.